habi/acinar-analysis-manuscript/manuscript.md

 ### Acinus detection and delineation

-On single two-dimensional sections&mdash;either histological or virtual from tomographic imaging&mdash;it is not possible to unambiguously detect which parts of the airways and alveoli are connected three-dimensionally.
+On single two-dimensional sections---either histological or virtual from tomographic imaging---it is not possible to unambiguously detect which parts of the airways and alveoli are connected three-dimensionally.
 To detect and delineate individual acini the full three-dimensional information is needed.
 Historically, single or very few acini were delineated and extracted from manually traced serial sections [@doi:10.1152/jappl.1987.63.2.785; @doi:10.1111/j.1469-7580.2005.00413.x] or sectioned silicone casts [@doi:10.1002/aja.1001800204] with considerable manual work.
 Non-destructive three-dimensional imaging is best suited to acquire data sets that can be used to easily detect, delineate, and study large amounts of single acini.